 ICSI is now routinely used in many IVF programmes as the fertilisation rate is higher than with standard fertilisation techniques and pregnancy rates are higher.
 There is inadequate information about a possible increase in birth defects with ICSI.
 There appears to be an increased risk of twins with ICSI, especially with blastocyst transfer.
 This can be as high as 2%.

-Suggested for you: What is the difference between IVF and ICSI?.
+Read the full article on: What is the difference between IVF and ICSI? ( 33).

 Dr. Joel Brasch is the Medical Director of Chicago IVF, founded in 2005.
 He is board certified by the American Board of Obstetrics and Gynecology, and has over 25 years of direct experience in fertility treatment and reproductive care.
 He is also the Director of Mount Sinai Medical Center’s Division of Reproductive Endocrinology and Infertility.